RSCC Policies & Guidelines

 - For graduation, in-service days at the beginning of each semester, the Academic Festival, and other college wide activities designated by the president, the official station for all employees will be the site where these activities are located.
 This provision does not apply to clerical and supporting employees.

-An employee is considered to be on official travel status, and as such, eligible for reimbursement of travel expenses, at the time of departure from the employee's official station or residence, whichever is applicable, for the purpose of traveling on college business.
+The employee is considered to be on official travel status, and as such, eligible for reimbursement of travel expenses, at the time of departure from the employee's official station or residence, whichever is applicable, for the purpose of traveling on college business.

 - Expenses for meals will be allowed when overnight travel is required outside the county of the employee’s official station or residence.